Table of Contents[Hide][Show]

 Our Acupuncture Journey

-Now that we’ve done our “deep dive” into acupuncture, I’ll share the rest of my son’s recent foray into acupuncture.
+Now that we’ve done our “deep dive” into acupuncture, I’ll share the rest of my son’s recent foray into acupuncture as a real-life example of the difference it can make.

 A little backstory: my youngest child is a gymnast.
 And that comes will all types of falls, bruises, and, yes, injuries.
 Luckily, this particular incident wasn’t anything major or traumatic.
 Nothing broken or sprained.
 Instead, he had “landed funny” and, as a result, could barely move his shoulders or turn his face without excruciating pain.